 The power module supplies power to the digital module, and contains voltage sensing transformers, and relays.
 These modules also hold interface circuits for the transfer switch including position sensing switches and relay drivers.
-12 VDC rectification and regulation circuits on this module are powered by both sources through transformers T1 and T2.
+12 VDC rectification and regulation circuits on this module are powered by both sources through transformers T1 and T2 (see Figure 2-8).